 What is Vodka?

 Vodka is a clear spirit with an almost neutral taste, often served as a shot, neat or chilled.
-The ABV is at least 37.5% but can go up to 96%.
-Most Vodkas, though, are bottled at 40% ABV, which also is the lower legal limit in the US.
+The ABV is at least 37.5% but can go up to 96% - however, those are not intended for drinking.
+Most Vodkas are bottled at 40% ABV, which also is the lower legal limit in the US.

 In most cases, Vodka is distilled from fermented grains.
 Other popular bases are potatoes and grapes.